bjlkeng/bjlkeng.github.io/source/posts/variational-autoencoders.rst

         `the expectation-maximization algorithm <link://slug/the-expectation-maximization-algorithm>`__ or something similar such as variational inference.

     3. **Handwritten digits**:
-        A more modern application of generative models is for a hand written digits.
+        A more modern application of generative models is for hand written digits.
 The `MNIST database
         <https://en.wikipedia.org/wiki/MNIST_database>`__ is a large dataset of
         handwritten digits typically used as a benchmark for machine learning